-Additional details about the Uwharrie National Forest are available on-line.
+Additional details about the New River Gorge National Park are available on-line.

 Over the past several decades, Nelson Stover has written poems which give voice to the plants and animals which have shaped Planet Earth.
 Some of these are have been compiled into Voices On a Walk Thru Time in hopes that they may inspire other stories.